NewGaea/kasuto_hylian/grammar/one-sheet-lessons/05-basic-adjectives.md

 tags:
   - lesson
 ---
-# Hirlërde Hilañve - Lesson 5: Basic Adjectives & Articles
+# Hirlërde daia Hilañve - Lesson 5: Basic Adjectives & Articles

 Adjectives are words which describe nouns.
 The quick brown fox is a fox with two adjectives describing it: _quick_ describes its speed, while _brown_ describes its color.
 In English, adjectives usually come before the noun they describe, but in Modern Hylian, they almost always come after.

-So instead of _the quick brown fox_ in English, you would describe _taz wole pastya biua_, literally “the fox quick (and) brown.”
+So instead of _the quick brown fox_ in English, you would describe _taz kvïcane pastya biua_, literally “the fox quick (and) brown.”

 ## Marking Adjectives